caotaiming/dev/PouchContainer supporting LXCFS to achieve high-reliability container isolation.md

 Using LXCFS started container and reading in-container /proc files to obtain relative information in container.

 ### Business Applications
-Configuration for most applications which rely heavily on the operation system, the startup program of applications needs to obtain information about the system's memory, CPU, and so on.
+For most applications which are relied heavily on the operation system, the startup program of applications needs to obtain information about the system's memory, CPU, and so on.
-When the '/proc' file in the container does not accurately reflect the resources condition of the container, it will cause significant effects of the application.
+When the '/proc' file in the container does not accurately reflect the resources condition of the container, it will cause significant effects to above applications.

 For example, when some Java applications dynamically allocate the stack size of the running program by checking /proc/meminfo and the container memory limit is less than the host memory, program startup failure will appear because of failed memory allocation.